-The function also drops all secondary schemas that have become empty.
+The function also drops all log schemas that are now useless.

 The locks set by this operation can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.